websages/nashville/README.md

  - [Silo][silo] -- At the bottom of Germantown, seems legit.
  - [Etch][etch] -- Deb is the chef.
 Go for it.
  - [Husk][husk] -- Skip it.
 Not that great, evidently.
 Very hype.
 Such tourist.
+ - [Butcher & Bee][butcherandbee] -- excellent food on the east side

 #### Coffee / Hacking ( / tea )